ashlynthemitm/ashlynthemitm/README.md

 # Ashlyn Campbell - Passionate Computer Science & Sociology Student | Tech Advocate for Inclusivity | Multifaceted Geek 👩‍💻

-Hi there! 👋 I'm Ashlyn Campbell, a passionate computer science student based in Atlanta, GA.
+Hi there! 👋 I'm Ashlyn Campbell, a computer science student based in Atlanta, GA.
 I'm currently pursuing a Bachelor of Science in Computer Science with a Minor in Sociology at Georgia State University, and I expect to graduate in May 2025.

 ## 📚 Education

 - **Georgia State University**
   - *Bachelor of Science in Computer Science, Minor in Sociology*
   - *Expected Graduation: May 2025*
-  - *Overall GPA: 3.98/4.0*
+  - *Overall GPA: 4.04/4.0*
   - *Data Science Certification in Progress*
   - *Relevant Coursework: Data Structures & Algorithms, Software Engineering Capstone, Database Systems*